horda-dev/dart_examples/counter/client/README.md

 Counter Flutter app showcasing how to use Horda Client SDK to connect to Horda Counter backend, request business processes, query entity views, and display results.

+You can view the Counter example in the [Horda Console](https://console.horda.ai/?project=d2sqf8kgc98s73838big).

 ## Demo:

 <div align="center">